Research

 Rotorcraft Tradespace Exploration

-The objective of this research is to enrich existing tradespace exploration methodologies and tools by developing mathematical models to quantify the impact of reliability, availability, and maintainability and logistics on life cycle cost (LCC) that drive affordability.
+This research enriched existing tradespace exploration methodologies and tools by developing mathematical models to quantify the impact of reliability, availability, and maintainability and logistics on life cycle cost (LCC) that drive affordability.

 For more information click here.